Dameon1/spacedRepetition-server/README.md

 -Mongo and Mongoose was used for the database structuring and access.
 -React was used for the components to display the various forms of information.
 -React-Redux was used for the management of the state.

-## Screenshots

-- Mobile screenshots on the left and right
-- On the left you will find what ????
-- On the right is ??
-- The middle picture is an overview of what the application looks like on a full sized screen

 ## Contributions